+- 7.1.
 The aim of this policy is to provide an internal mechanism for reporting, investigation and remedying any wrongdoing in the workplace.
 In most cases the employee should not find it necessary to alert anyone externally.
-The law recognises that in some circumstances it may be appropriate for the employee to report his/her concerns to an external body such as a regulator.
+The law recognises that in some circumstances it may be appropriate for the employee to report hitheyr concerns to an external body such as a regulator.
 It will very rarely if ever be appropriate to alert the media.
 Employees are strongly encouraged to seek advice before reporting a concern to anyone external.
-If an employee is not satisfied with the Governing Body's response, the manager should ensure that s/he is made aware with whom s/he may raise the matter externally: They may contact
+If an employee is not satisfied with the Governing Body's response, the manager should ensure that they is made aware with whom they may raise the matter externally: - 'Public Concern at Work'

-'Public Concern at Work' Tel no: 0207 404 6609;
+Tel no: 0207 404 6609\;